bobbimanners/Applecorn/README.md

   related to colour are not implemented.
 The VDU driver is sufficient to run full screen editors such as the ISO Pascal editor and the View word processor.
-- Special BBC Micro functions such as sound, A/D interfaces, programmable function keys and so on are currently not supported.
+- Special BBC Micro functions such A/D interfaces, programmable function keys and so on are currently not supported.